marpere/ansible-lemp-auto-backup/README.md

         - Run `systemctl dropboxd status`
         - Copy the link on the log into a browser
         - Authorize Dropbox use in the device (the one we installed)
-- Dropbox only installs when using `--extra-vars "env=production"` to invoke the ansible-playbook
+- Dropbox only is installed when using `--extra-vars "env=production"` to invoke the ansible-playbook
-## Usage
+## Playbook usage
     ./initial_setup.sh
 ## WSL2 Environment preparation
-If you want to acess through a easy local dns (local.app.com) instead of localhost, run:

-    ./environment-wsl/add_domains_to_hosts_file.ps1

-To import Rocky Linux to your WSL2
+Import Rocky Linux to your WSL2 running:

     ./environment-wsl/import_rocky_linux_9_to_wsl.ps1